Certificate IV in Training and Assessment - Plan C4436FST

 This qualification requires the completion of 6 core courses and 6 courses from the elective course list.

-The C4436FST (6-Month Fast-Track INTENSIVE) program is designed for those who wish to complete the Certificate IV in Training and Assessment (TAE40122) in a shorter timeframe.
-The program runs over 19 weeks and combines structured online learning sessions with essential face-to-face assessment observations.
+The C4436FST program model is designed specifically for those who wish to complete the Certificate IV in Training and Assessment (TAE40122) in a shorter timeframe, but at a much more intensive level.
+This program delivery mode has a duration of 20 weeks and combines structured online classes with on-campus, face-to-face classes.

 Online Learning Sessions

-There are 20 online learning sessions delivered via Collaborate Ultra, scheduled on Wednesday and Thursday evenings from 6:00 PM to 9:00 PM across the program.
+There are weekly online learning sessions delivered via the Collaborate Ultra platform, scheduled on weekday evenings from 6.00pm to 9.30pm throughout the program.

 These sessions are designed to deliver the core content of the qualification, supporting students to build the knowledge and skills required to complete assessment tasks.